Lee Sin Build Guide by NixLychee

 + Great for securing/stealing objectives

 Lee Sin is a very fun champion to play, due to his flashy nature and high carry potential.
 Everybody wants to be those Chinese Lee Sin players on the montages, but we all start from somewhere.
-There are many things to enjoy about this champion, from his innovative kit to his excellent way of teaching the Jungle role to newcomers.
+There are many things to enjoy about this champion, from his innovative kit to his excellent way of teaching advanced Jungle tactics.
 In general, Lee Sin is a well-designed champion that allows players of the champion to make flashy plays worthy of a montage, as well as warranting an "insec pls" in /all chat.

 - Very difficult to play from behind